-A mutual fund scheme that invests primarily in company shares/stocks is known as an equity fund.
-Growth Funds are another name for them.
-Types of Equity mutual funds are:
+A mutual fund scheme that invests primarily in company shares or stocks is known as an equity fund.
+Growth funds are another name for them.
+Types of equity mutual funds are:

-MFs that invest in stocks of the 100 largest companies listed in India.
+Mutual funds that invest in the stocks of the 100 largest companies listed in India

-MFs that invest in stocks that are between 101 and 250 largest companies listed in India.
+Mutual funds that invest in stocks that are between 101 and 250 of the largest companies listed in India.

-MFs that can invest in stocks of all companies.
+Mutual funds that can invest in the stocks of all companies.
 Usually, they mostly invest in large-cap stocks and invest a smaller portion in mid-cap and small-cap stocks.

-They are similar to flexi cap in the stocks they invest in.
-The difference here is, investments in ELSS funds are locked in for 3 years.
-ELSS funds are also called tax saver funds and they offer tax benefits under section 80c.
+They are similar to FlexiCap in the stocks they invest in.
+The difference here is, that investments in ELSS funds are locked in for 3 years.
+ELSS funds are also called tax-saving funds, and they offer tax benefits under Section 80C.

-These funds invest in stocks of one specific sector like pharmaceutical sector, construction sector, automotive sector, etc.
+These funds invest in stocks of one specific sector, like the pharmaceutical sector, construction sector, automotive sector, etc.

-Another method to categorise equities is by the industry in which they operate.
+Another method to categorize equities is by the industry in which they operate.